polkadot-js/extension/README.md

 }
 ```

 When there is more than one extension, each will populate an entry above, so from an extension implementation perspective, the structure should not be overridded.
-The injected interface, when returned via `enable`, contains the following -
+The `Injected` interface, as returned via `enable`, contains the following -

 ```js
 interface Injected {